 Please follow the steps found on our regarding Quarantine/Isolation for any unvaccinated student, faculty or staff member.

-While voluntary, we strongly encourage our campus community to get vaccinated as soon as possible, in consultation with your healthcare provider.
+While voluntary, we strongly encourage our campus community to get vaccinated and boosted as soon as possible, in consultation with your healthcare provider.

 Inquiring into the vaccination (health) history presents legal risks to the university and possibly the individual.
 An individual may feel prompted or compelled to disclose their disability status or otherwise discuss private health information.
 Because of these risks it is definitely not advisable for any individual to inquire about vaccination status.